-Key consideration4: An FMI should involve its participants and other stakeholders in the testing and review of the FMI's default procedures, including any closeout procedures.
-Such testing and review should be conducted at least annually or following material changes to the rules and procedures to ensure that they are practical and effective.
+out procedures.
+Such implementing forced position liquidation, etc., and keeps closer

+testing and review communication with the CSRC, CFMMC, members and clients.

+should be

+conducted at least

+annually or following

+material changes to the

+rules and procedures to

+ensure that they are

+practical and effective.